Alphabets

 File "<stdin>", line 1, in <module>

-File "/home/user/.local/lib/python3.7/site-packages/egglib/_interface.py", line239, in string
+File "/home/stephane/.local/lib/python3.9/site-packages/egglib/_interface.py", line 245, in string

-raise ValueError, 'cannot generate sequence string with alphabet {0}'.format(self._parent._alphabet.name)
+raise ValueError('cannot generate sequence string with alphabet {0}'.format(self._parent._alphabet.name))

 ValueError: cannot generate sequence string with alphabet KAM:2